Bank Of America Is Leveraged For Success In Rising Rate Environment

 In a study by University of Mississippi professor Ken Cyree of over 6,000 banks, Dodd Frank drove salaries-to-assets and average pay per employee higher for banks of all sizes during the implementation.
 The author posits that "either employees were reassigned to compliance tasks (perhaps in addition to their original job) and paid more, or employees who did leave were replaced with higher salaried and better performing employees".
 In a separate study by the same author, half of community banks stated compliance costs were 5-10% of operating expenses (another third at 11-20%).
 Given his regression on salary impact by bank size, BAC's size would dictate a larger expense size similar to the community banks (due to its status as systemically important).
 Assuming compliance is 7.5% of opex and it was perhaps up to half of that pre-Dodd Frank, BAC has up to 3.5-4.0 ppts in potential savings from a banking regulation rollback.

-Management has eliminated 73,900 jobs under Moynihan's tenure - more than any other bank outside of Citigroup - and expects to shed more to hit its efficiency goal.
+Management has eliminated 73,900 jobs under Moynihan's tenure - more than any other bank outside of Citigroup (NYSE:C) - and expects to shed more to hit its efficiency goal.
 Compliance savings could be an unexpected extra boost.

 Capital Markets: